ksu-cs-textbooks/cis400/content/D-milestones/05-class-library-milestone-3.md

 #### Create a static Menu class
 You should also create a static class named `Menu` declared in the file _Menu.cs_ which contains the following `static` properties:

 * `Entrees` which returns an `IEnumerable<IOrderItem>` containing an instance of all available entrees.
+For entrees with choices, i.e. egg style or syrup flavors, you only need to show the default choice.
+However, you should include half-stack options.
 * `Sides` which returns an `IEnumerable<IOrderItem>` containing an instance of all available sides.
 As each side has 3 different sizes, this collection should contain a small, medium, and large instance of each.
+Again, you do not need to supply all the egg styles.
 * `Drinks` which returns an `IEnumerable<IOrderItem>` containing all available drinks.
 As each drink has 3 different sizes, this collection should contain a small, medium, and large instance of each.
 Similarly, it should contain one of every size and flavor of `LiquifiedVegetation`, and six instances of `SaucerFuel` to represent both regular and decaf small, medium, and large.
 * `FullMenu` should return an `IEnumerable<IOrderItem>` containing all of the items on the menu.